-Contents Blocks Total number of hours Introduction.
+Contents Blocks Total number of hours 1.
+Introduction .
 Basic concepts of signals and systems.
 Transformation of the independent variable, system properties.
-6 hours: 3T+3P Characterization of linear and time invariant systems.
-Convolution.
-Impulse response.
+6 hours: 3T+3P 2.
+Characterization of linear and time invariant systems.
+Convolution Impulse response.
 System properties.
-6 hours: 3T+3P Analysis and characterization of continuous-time systems using the Laplace transform.
+6 hours: 3T+3P 3.
+Analysis and characterization of continuous-time systems using the Laplace transform.
 Properties of continuous-time systems in the transform domain.
-6 hours: 4T+2P Fourier analysis for continuous-time signals and systems.
-Frequency analysis.
+6 hours: 4T+2P 4.
+Fourier analysis for continuous-time signals and systems Frequency analysis.
 Filtering and sampling.
-16 hours: 8T+8P Analysis and characterization of discrete-time systems using the z transform.
+14 hours: 6T+8P 5.
+Analysis and characterization of discrete-time systems using the z transform.
 Properties of discrete-time systems in the transform domain.
-10 hours; 6T+4P Fourier analysis for discrete-time signals and systems.
-12 hours: 6T+6P
+10 hours; 6T+4P 6.
+Fourier analysis for discrete-time signals and systems Series and Fourier transform.
+Discrete-time filtering 14 hours: 6T+8P